stanmaz/BBOalert/README.md

 - <b>Hover BBOalert Tabs</b> : if enabled the BBOalert panels are selected by moving the mouse over the corresponding button at the top of the BBOalert panel
 - <b>Hover BBO Tabs</b> : if enabled the BBO tabs at the right side are selected by moving the mouse over the tab
 - <b>Collapse Options</b> : if enabled the mutually exclusive blocks of data are grouped together and only the selected block is shown.
 This feature is particullary usefull to save space on the panel when many blocks are defined
+- <b>Disable recording</b> : if set, the manual alerts are not recorded

 You will find detailed information later in this text but before you continue to read it it is recommended to get familiar with the basic BBOalert functions by following the [tutorial](Tutorial/GettingStarted.pdf).

 ## Data import/export